OMerkel/microcontroller_aggregated_stuff/README.md

     * Song files need to be transferred to your Pico, too, such that these can be imported.
 * Starting jukebox/main.py obviously starts playing the song files
 * Enjoy...

+# Links

+* https://wokwi.com/ In case you plan to emulate the RaspberryPi then wokwi might come in handy.